-There is a high degree of uncertainty about future levels of funding for local government.
-Whilst the Welsh Government has issued indicative funding allocations for the next year, this is at an all-Wales not a local authority level.
+There is a high degree of uncertainty about future levels of funding for local government and the final level of funding to the Council will not be known until nearer the end of the financial year.
 However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision.